barumau/pandunia/eng/B02_nutshell.md

 Pandunia uses a systematic spelling where each letter represents one spoken sound.

-> A B Ch D E F G H I J K L M N O P R S Sh T U V X Y Z
+> A B CH D E F G H I J K L M N O P R S SH T U V X Y Z

 The vowels **a, e, i, o, u** are pronounced as in "are there three or two".